 If you’re in town on Sunday, be sure to visit the picturesque Oswego Hills Vineyard and Winery for a complimentary wine tasting.
 Perched atop a grassy hill, the vineyard offers sweeping views of the surrounding area, including Luscher Farms, an urban farm-cum-park with walking paths and gardening plots.
 Walk the 4.4 mile (7 km) loop through the farm and over Cook’s Butte, keeping an eye out for blackberries when they’re in season.

 If you prefer to stroll through downtown, the Arts Council of Lake Oswego organizes a walking tour of its Gallery Without Walls, a collection of over 60 sculptures scattered about town.
 Or wander around Millennium Park, the site of Lake Oswego’s cheery farmers’ market spring through fall, and outdoor movies and concerts in the summer.

 One of the most city’s most popular attractions, the loamy Lake Oswego Public Golf Course features a cheery creek meandering through its 18 holes, as well as gorgeous views of Mount St. Helens and Mount Adams.
 To explore the tree-shrouded hills of Lake Oswego via the many miles of pathways the city has created, take advantage of Lakeside Bicycles’ bike rental program or allow the family-run business to fit you for your very own dream cycle.

 The consignment shops in this prosperous city are more upscale than your average Buffalo Exchange, making it a cinch to score designer finds.
-New to You, Simply Posh and Consigning Women both have highly selective collections of designer bags, shoes, clothing and authenticated jewelry for discerning fashionistas — and the former has offerings for fashionable men as well.
+Simply Posh and Consigning Women both have highly selective collections of designer bags, shoes, clothing and authenticated jewelry for discerning fashionistas — and the former has offerings for fashionable men as well.